-Non School based BASAS members may be evaluated by the team leader, responsibility center manager, supervisor, or his/her designee.
-An evaluation of a non school based BASAS member which contains a "Does Not Meet Expectations" rating in any area will obligate the subsequent evaluations until the area in issue is improved.
+A. School-based BASAS members shall be evaluated by a designee of the Superintendent outside the BASAS bargaining unit.
+The parties agree that non-school based BASAS members may be evaluated by the team leader, responsibility center manager, supervisor, or his/her designee.
+An evaluation of non-school based BASAS members which contains a "Does Not Meet Expectations" rating in any area will obligate the subsequent evaluations until the area in issue is improved.